Virtual assistant

 - Rental or provision of a charging station by the owner.

-How do I announce my move or arrival?
+How to announce my move or arrival?